jhpce-jhu/jhpce_mkdocs/docs/slurm/about-jobs.md

 ## **JOB HAVE MULTIPLE STEPS**

-You will notice in the output of `sacct` commands that each job has multiple entries, including one for the overall job.
-Each entry has a STATE code (e.g. COMPLETED, FAILED, CANCELLED) and an EXITCODE (e.g. 0:0).
-Keep in mind when viewing state information whether you are looking at the overall job state or that of a component.

 The average job will have two or more steps of these types:

 * **external step** - the connection from the node on which you submitted the job and the leading node of your nodelist.
 This step normally succeeds whether or not your overall job does.
 * **batch step** - created for jobs submitted with `sbatch`  The exit code of this script impacts the final STATE of this step.
 * **interactive step** - created for jobs submitted with `srun` (outside of a batch job)
 * **normal step** - a batch job can have multiple normal steps, which will appear in accounting output as `<job_id>.<step_id>` Each step will be created by an `srun` command.
 Step numbers start at 0.
 Interactive jobs do not have any normal steps.

+You will notice in the output of `sacct` commands that each job has multiple entries, including one for the overall job.
+Each entry has a STATE code (e.g. COMPLETED, FAILED, CANCELLED) and an EXITCODE (e.g. 0:0).
+Keep in mind when viewing state information whether you are looking at the overall job state or that of a component step.

 ### **JOB NAMES**
 You can give a job a ***job name***.
 This explicit name can be used with some commands instead of jobids.